-ESD has several world-class instrumentation, analytical, and simulation resources that support and augment many research programs in the Division.
+The Earth and Environmental Sciences Area has several world-class instrumentation, analytical, and simulation resources that support and augment many research programs within the Area.
 Many of these resources are also available to collaborators, Berkeley scientists, and visiting researchers.
 A few of these resources are widely used to support cross-Division research.

 The Berkeley Synchrotron Infrared Structural Biology Program is uniquely located on the roof blocks of the Advanced Light Source linac and beamline test facility and has the capability to advance the imaging of living microbes with space available for the biological equipment necessary to grow and prepare living specimens immediately next to the Fourier transform infrared microscopes.